yogitadarade/8WeekSqlChallenge/CaseStudy 1-Danny's Dinner/README.md

 Customer A has 860 points, customer B has 940 points and customer C has 360 points.

--- 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+**10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?**

 ```sql
 SELECT dannys_diner.sales.customer_id ,